-The County road corridors should be designed with green boulevards on both sides and a landscaped median similar to the County Road 30 design in Maple Grove.
+The County road corridors should be designed with green boulevards on both sides and a landscaped median similar to the County Road 30 design.
+Final design will be coordinated with the County.

 The existing road network should be maintained as a continuous network, with new connections where needed.
 Cul-de-sacs should be avoided in favor of connecting streets that will facilitate resilient multi-modal routes within the district.